 As responsible tourists, how can we adjust our behavior in other countries?

 - Avoid the “iconic” Instagram shots and document more unique aspects of the local culture.

 - Obey the signs: “Do not feed the wildlife”, “Do not stand on ruins”, “Do not climb into the fountain.”
-Don’t disobey these signs for a once-in-a-lifetime photo op or just to be cheeky.
+Don’t disobey these signs for a once-in-a-lifetime photo op.
 They’re there to preserve the surroundings so that you may one day return to the same beautiful destination.

 - Politely ask permission to take photographs of the locals instead of disregarding their privacy (bonus points if you use the local language to ask).

-- Do not stop traffic or stand in roads or railways for a picture.
+- Do not stop traffic or stand in roads/railways for a picture.

 - Do your research on the local culture, traditions, and language.
 Try to speak a few phrases!

 - Please, for the love of God, discontinue the use of selfie sticks.

 Do We Avoid Natural Tourist Attractions?

 Sustainable travel does not require us to avoid stepping foot in the great outdoors.
 Our mere presence does not contribute to pollution, and the presence of safaris or National Parks does not ruin surrounding nature and wildlife.
 In fact, they can be very educational.
 Many safaris and National Parks do a great job educating and inspiring visitors to take care of Mother Earth.

 That being said, the overtourism that is present as a result of certain natural attractions does have the potential to ruin surrounding nature and wildlife.
 Not every safari and snorkeling/scuba session is environmentally conscious.
 And, although I love National Parks, the concentrated tourism in certain parks like Zion and Yosemite is frightening for local conservationists.